Homebrew/legacy-homebrew/Library/Homebrew/manpages/brew.1.md

       any transport protocol that `git` handles.
 The one-argument form of `tap` simplifies but also limits.
-This two-argument command makes no assumptions, so taps can be cloned from places other than GitHub and using protocols other than HTTPS, e.g. SSH, GIT, HTTP(S), FTP(S), RSYNC.
+This two-argument command makes no assumptions, so taps can be cloned from places other than GitHub and using protocols other than HTTPS, e.g., SSH, GIT, HTTP, FTP(S), RSYNC.

     By default, the repository is cloned as a shallow copy (`--depth=1`), but if `--full` is passed, a full clone will be used.